dalefugier/DOSLib/README.md

 git clone https://github.com/dalefugier/doslib
 ```

-- Open the `DOSLib.sln` solution, found in the `doslib\source` folder, in Visual Studio.
+- Open the `DOSLib.sln` solution file, found in the `doslib\source` folder, in Visual Studio.
 - Select either the `Release_ARX23` or `Release_BRX19` solution configuration.
 - Press <kbd>F7</kbd>, or click *Build > Build Solution*  to build the solution.